So, you want to tell your story – 13 tips for self-publishing your memoir.

 Do you want to share about your cancer, childhood, divorce, travel abroad, your life-style changes, your pet or what exactly?
 If you’re old enough to write a memoir, you’re likely old enough to have accumulated a lot of story material.
 You can’t tell everything.
 Pick and choose what parts of your life story you’re trying to zero in on.
 If you share too much, you’ll bore readers.
 On the other hand, if you share too little, what’s the point?

 Decide who your audience will be.
 Not everyone wants to read about cancer (especially the non-varnished version).
 Or death.
 Or abuse.
 Or divorce.
 Or your dog.
 And this is fine.
 There’s a niche for your story.
 Your readers are out there.
 However, you will need to work on building your platform which means having an online (and offline) presence.
 Readers won’t just materialize out of thin air.
-But all that’s a post in itself.
+(If only…) But all that is a post in itself.

 12. Realize that marketing your book is almost as important as writing it.